ross-spencer/forensic-sandbox/fat12-various-modes/README.md

 ##FAT12 Various Modes

-Following the re-format, and zero-ing of the 1.44" disk, the following images were created using DD on linux with the following command:
+Following the re-format, and zero-ing of the 1.44" disk, the following images were created with the floppy disk mounted, using DD on linux with the following
+command:

     dd if=/dev/sdb of=forensic-sandbox/fat12-various-modes/<img name>